 Fred Hutchinson Cancer Center unites comprehensive care and advanced research to provide the latest cancer treatment options and accelerate discoveries that prevent, treat and defeat cancer and infectious diseases worldwide.

 An independent, nonprofit organization, Fred Hutch also serves as UW Medicine’s cancer program.
 This relationship allows for enhanced care coordination with one of the world’s leading integrated health systems.

 What this means for your care

 During the transition and afterward, high-quality patient care, research and operations will continue uninterrupted.
-UW Medicine physicians will provide cancer care to their current and future patients at Fred Hutchinson Cancer Center and University of Washington Medical Center.
 Seattle Children's, an original SCCA alliance partner, will work in close partnership with Fred Hutchinson Cancer Center to advance breakthroughs in adult and pediatric oncology.